 For those looking for a high-flying adventure, there are also hot air balloon safaris available (not included in the price of your stay).
 The Mara Expedition Camp also offers several additional activities to complement your safari adventures.
 For instance, if you want to get a taste of Maasai culture and traditions you can visit the local Masai school and Masai community projects.
 If you’re looking for a bit of exercise during your stay and know how to ride horses, the Ride Mara sables are only a short ride from the safari camp.
 Children age 6 and up are welcome at Mara Expedition Camp and can join the camp’s ‘Young Explorer’s Club’.
 The club allows kids to experience birdwatching, tracking and cooking.
 This being said, it’s best to keep in mind that the camp is unfenced and there are many leopards in the area.
 If you do plan on travelling with children, they must be under adult supervision at all times.

 During your stay at the Mara Expedition Camp all scheduled wildlife viewing activities, meals, alcoholic beverages (including imported drinks and champagne) and non- alcoholic beverages are included in the price of your stay.
 Park fees and special activities such as hot air balloon rides are not included in the price of your stay.

 Mara Expedition Camp stay 4 pay 3 special offer

 Enjoy some extra time at Mara Expedition Camp free of charge!
 You will get one night for free when booking a three night safari at Mara Expedition.
-This special offer is applicable for new bookings for arrivals between 11 January and 31 May 2022.
+This special offer is applicable for new bookings for arrivals between 1 November and 19 December 2022, between 11 January and 14 June 2023 and between 1 November and 19 December 2023.
 This special offer may not be combined with any other special offers.

 Tripadvisor comments Mara Expedition Camp